jim-collier/x9git/project/backlog.md

 	- 🛠️ Automated demo GIF (fake terminal, 640x360@50fps, `--quick` skips); copy `gen-demo-gif.py` from convert-base-v2; embed `assets/demo.gif` in README.
 		- Generator + stage wired; scenario + README embed after the refactor, so it demos working commands.

-- 🔘 Refactor the bash script:
+- ✅ Refactor the bash script:
+	- Rewritten 2142 -> ~620 lines on the current template generation (same one as `n8git_backup-and-publish`): strict mode, trap suite, arg parser, minified header trio.

-	- 🔘 Use newer, easier-to-maintain Bash template/boilerplate/common functions.
+	- ✅ Use newer, easier-to-maintain Bash template/boilerplate/common functions.
 (E.g. from sister project silkterm.)
 But even those examples need to be cleaner (don't change anything outside of repo.)

-	- 🔘 Modernize function and variable naming convention.
+	- ✅ Modernize function and variable naming convention.
 Be descriptive with names, but not too long.
 Use of one-letter variables in small loop structures is OK.

-	- 🔘 Remove dead code.
+	- ✅ Remove dead code.
+		- Dropped the unused ~1400-line generic library (ping, symlink, editor pickers, sudo plumbing, glob-permutation engine, platform detection).

-	- 🔘 Refactor to maximize usefulness of idiomatic Bash 5 features.
+	- ✅ Refactor to maximize usefulness of idiomatic Bash 5 features.
+		- Argument arrays instead of eval (which also retired the curly-quote message mangling), `[[ -v ]]`, parameter transforms, arithmetic conditionals.

-- 🔘 Make sure everything done with git:
+- ✅ Make sure everything done with git:
+	- Every command verifies state first and is idempotent: stash only if dirty (pop only what was pushed), pull only with an upstream, push only if ahead, commit only if changes; main/master detected from origin HEAD, not hardcoded.
+All covered by the regression tests.

 	- Is done safely.
 E.g. before stashing, verify safely in a robust way that makes no assumptions, that there is anything to pull. `n8git_backup-and-publish` has examples.